 - To get the most from this workshop we recommend that you use a laptop or desktop computer.

-- You will be expected to put your camera on for some or all of the event.
+- You will be asked to put your camera on and unmute yourself for some or all of the event.

 - This event must not be undertaken while travelling, or in a public place.

-If you register for this event you must cancel your place if you cannot attend.
-Failure to do this may result in restrictions being placed on your CPPE account.
+If for any reason you cannot attend the event, you must cancel your place via your Pending bookings on the CPPE website.
+Failure to do this may result in a cancellation fee and restrictions being placed on your CPPE account.

 Learning intended for